pytorch/tutorials/intermediate_source/rpc_tutorial.rst

                 self.saved_log_probs[ob_info.id] = []

-Next, the agent exposes two APIs to allow observers to select actions and report rewards.
+Next, the agent exposes two APIs to observers for selecting actions and reporting rewards.
 Those functions are only run locally on the agent, but will be triggered by observers through RPC.

 .. code:: python